-Our audit procedures included, amongst others:
+Our audit procedures included the following:

-- We carried out discussions with management to understand the process around the ECL calculation; - Obtained confirmations for loans owed by related parties at the end of the reporting period; - We engaged with our credit specialist to assess the appropriateness of the Group's and the Company's determination of credit risk and validate the expected credit loss (ECL) calculation and impairment methodology.
-Their work consisted of: - Reviewing the ECL methodology for compliance with IFRS 9 principles and best practice. - o Independently reviewing and reperforming the ECL model calculations for accuracy and consistency of management's methodology. - Performing a challenger ECL model using independent inputs namely Probability of Default (PDs), Exposure at Default (EAD), Loss Given Default (LGDs) and forward looking macro-economic factors. - Discussion with management over future prospects of the Group with respect to quoted projects in pipeline. - Reviewing the completeness and adequacy of the disclosures in the financial statements for compliance with IFRS 7 Financial Instruments: Disclosures.
+- We carried out discussions with management to understand the process around the ECL calculation. - Obtained confirmations for loans owed by related parties at the end of the reporting period. - We engaged with our credit specialist to assess the appropriateness of the Company's determination of credit risk and validate the expected credit loss (ECL) calculation and impairment methodology.
+Their work consisted of: - Reviewing the ECL methodology for compliance with IFRS 9 principles and best practice. - Independently reviewing and reperforming the ECL model calculations for accuracy and consistency of management's methodology. - Using a challenger model with independent inputs namely Probability of Default (PDs), Exposure at Default (EAD), Loss Given Default (LGDs) and forward looking macro-economic factors to test reasonableness of the ECL amount. - Discussed with management over future prospects of the subsidiaries' business with respect to quoted projects in pipeline. - Reviewed the completeness and adequacy of the disclosures in the financial statements for compliance with IFRS 7 Financial Instruments: Disclosures.